Excessive hair fall can be a sign of male pattern baldness. Read this article to know 5 signs of male pattern baldness.

 The first sign – thinning of hair at the hairline.
 Men would feel it when brushing their hair because the hair won’t set the way it used to earlier.
 Here’s how to examine if it’s male pattern baldness.
 Examine your scalp.
 If the hair is normal on the sides and at the back and there’s thinning of hair at the temples, it’s a clear sign of balding.
 This pattern often continues to spread until it forms the M-shaped hairline when seen from the front of the face.

-Excessive hair fall – a key sign of male pattern baldness
+3rd sign you’re balding: Excessive hair fall, a key sign of male pattern baldness

 Shedding excessively?
 You might be balding.
 A lot of men ignore this sign thinking the shedding is seasonal or natural.
-If you’re noticing a lot of hair on your pillow, on your comb or hair strands on your clothes, it may be a sign of male pattern baldness.
-Our scalp has around one lakh hairs and on an average humans lose around 100 hair strands every day.
-Losing excessive hair in chunks is also sign of androgenic alopecia.
+If you’re noticing a lot of hair on your pillow, on your comb, or hair strands on your clothes, it may be a sign of male pattern baldness.
+Even stress hormones called cortisol reduce hair growth.
+Not only will your hair not grow, but your stands also become weaker and your hair starts to shed.
+Our scalp has around one lakh hairs and on average humans lose around 100 hair strands every day.
+Losing excessive hair in chunks is also a sign of androgenic alopecia.

 A key sign of male pattern baldness is a shorter hair growth cycle.
 Here’s the scientific reason: when hair follicles shrink, the new hair from the follicle becomes thinner and the hair growth cycle becomes shorter.
 What does that mean?
 The hairs grow and shed in a lesser time frame than they used to earlier.
 If you notice that your hair is not growing at the speed that it used to grow, it may be a sign of male pattern baldness.